openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 ## Use a Docker* Image for Intel® Neural Compute Stick 2

-### Build and Run the Docker* Image for Intel® Neural Compute Stick 2
+### Configure and Run the Docker* Image for Intel® Neural Compute Stick 2

 **Known limitations:**